borgbackup/borg/docs/internals/frontends.rst

 Since JSON can only encode text, any string representing a file system path may miss non-text parts.

-The following types are in use:
+The following types are in use.
+Progress information is governed by the usual rules for progress information, it is not produced unless ``--progress`` is specified.

 archive_progress
     Output during operations creating archives (:ref:`borg_create` and :ref:`borg_recreate`).